 How to Find an Internship

 - Check your email.
-The Political Science Department sends a weekly email to majors and minors that includes internship listings.
+The Political Science and International Relations Department sends a weekly email to majors and minors that includes internship listings.

 - Ask your advisor.
 Your faculty advisor can help you seek out an internship that is in line with your interests and goals.